alexbospnw/giant-bomb-wiki/gb_api_scripts/README.md

 # pull_data.php

 - Add your api key to the .env file.
 The api key can be found at https://www.giantbomb.com/api when you're logged into the site
-- Run `docker ps` and grab the container name for the wiki - most likely its `giant-bomb-wiki-wiki-1`
+- Run `docker ps` and grab the container name for the wiki - most likely it's `giant-bomb-wiki-wiki-1`
 - Run `docker exec giant-bomb-wiki-wiki-1 php /var/www/html/maintenance/run.php gb_api_scripts/pull_data.php <singular endpoint>`
 	- available endpoints:
 		- accessory (dumped)